New date fixed for rescheduled Tenby Harbour 100-drone display

 The show is to support the next phase of Respect the Range, a campaign by the Ministry of Defence to keep the public safe when accessing military training areas.

-The ten-minute drone display will now take place on the evening of Wednesday August 126.
+The ten-minute drone display will now take place this evening, Wednesday August 16.

 The show will take flight around 9.10pm and can be watched from the North Beach promenade.